cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

     }
 ```

+Note that the service status are represented as enums in the corresponding ABox.
+The available statuses are as follows:

+- Awaiting scheduling
+- In review
+- In queue
+- In progress
+- Completed

 ## 2.3 Reporting

 This section focuses on reporting matters such as billing.
 The derived information framework is used in representing how the total price of a service is calculated and represented in the knowledge graph.
 The computation of the total price is as follows: